 Regarding Xeons.
 They only really make sense if you are going the Dual cpu route.
 But the previous issue with clock speeds is still in play. check the single core benchmarks and compare.
 The xeons usually score significantly less on those.

-Check http://cbscores.com for how CPU’s score in both single and multi core.
+Check //cbscores.com for how CPU’s score in both single and multi core.
 Also make sure when googling for cpu scored, that you are looking at cinebench R15 results, not R11.5 ones.
 They don’t match up.
+There is also a cinebench R20 now, but there aren’t many cpu reviewed on it yet, so the scores aren’t as useful.

 And Just a final note to make this all more confusing.
 Not all Ghz are created the same.
 If you check cb scores, you might notice that a 6700k scores more than a 4770k even though it has a lower clock speed.
 Thats because its a newer generation and its more efficient.
 So a 5 year old CPU at 3.2 ghz won’t necessarily match a 3.2ghz cpu from this year.